 Sunday January 15 was the first full day of the conference.
 There was a job and resource fair early in the day at the adjacent hotel, Bally’s.
 They held it in their Skyview lounge at the top of the hotel.
 It had an awesome view of the Paris hotel.
 I went to the event hoping to find some information about companies that are hiring for positions in affiliate marketing.
 I have struggled with my business and was thinking that I may learn a lot and be more successful by going to work for someone in the industry.
 However there were not many people at this event so I didn’t gain much except for a great view.

 The big event on Sunday was the “Meet Market”.
 It was held in the Concorde Ballroom with 240 tables that were hosted by campanies in the industry.
 It had the format of a job fair, or college recruiting fair.
-See a list of the companies that were present.
 The companies included affiliate networks, traffic sources, online tools, and other services that support the industry.

 A program is offered to first timers of the Affiliate Summit called the “Newcomer Program Meetup”.
 This was my third time going to the Affiliate Summit West so I volunteered to help out.
 They paired me up with a gentleman named Rickey from Oregon.
 The meetup was from 6:30-7:30 pm.
 I had bumped into him earlier in the day so this was not the first time I met him, but we had a good discussion.
 I had communicated with him via email and over the phone prior to traveling to Las Vegas.